 - Singing is an essential part of music instruction in a wide variety of courses (private lessons, music therapy, music education, solfege, songwriting, guitar and other performance courses, etc..).
-However, medical professionals recommend that group singing not be allowed at this time, either indoors or outdoors. - Singing in a classroom environment must be done online or through recorded means.
-No in-person singing is to be done in a classroom setting, unless written permission is given by the appropriate Department Chair and Conservatory Dean. - For everyone's safety, singing will only be allowed outside or in designated indoor spaces on campus (Fynette Kulas, Kadel Hall, Gamble Auditorium, Fynes Hall-recitals only, voice studios and designated voice practice rooms). - For everyone's safety, singing in the hallways, residence halls, or public spaces will not be permitted.
+However, medical professionals recommend that group singing not be allowed at this time, especially indoors. - Singing in a classroom environment must be done online or through recorded means.
+No in-person singing is to be done in a classroom setting, unless written permission is given by the appropriate Department Chair and Conservatory Dean. - For everyone's safety, singing will only be allowed outside or in designated indoor spaces on campus (Fynette Kulas, Kadel Hall, Gamble Auditorium, Fynes Hall-recitals only, voice studios and designated voice practice rooms).